smxnh/SMBULX/README.md

 To send bulk emails with the provided configurations, use the following command:

 ./SMBULX -s smtp_servers.txt -r recipients.txt -n sender_names.txt -b subjects.txt -m email_messages.txt -c 100 -tm 3 -d 30 -a /path/to/attachment.pdf -ch headers.txt -l l1.txt,l2.txt,l3.txt -re 999 -f gmail

-• Important: Use SMBULX responsibly.

-This tool is intended for legitimate email marketing purposes only.
-Sending unsolicited emails (spam) is illegal and unethical.
-The user is solely responsible for complying with all applicable laws and regulations, including but not limited to anti-spam laws (e.g., CAN-SPAM Act, GDPR).
-Misuse of this tool can result in legal penalties and damage to your sender reputation.
-Always obtain explicit consent from recipients before sending them emails, and provide a clear and easy way for them to unsubscribe from your mailing list.